autonity/docs.autonity.org/content/docs/developer/custom-networks/_index.md

   See [Local Autonity Network configuration](/reference/genesis/#local-autonity-network-configuration) in the [Genesis](/reference/genesis/) reference for how to create these files.

-{{% alert title="Note" %}}Note that the client provides command-line flag options for connecting to the various Autonity testnets: `--bakerloo` and `--piccadilly`.
-If you specify the testnet flag, then neither genesis nor bootnode files are required: the client will use the flag to set genesis and bootstrap configuration. {{% /alert %}}
+{{< alert title="Note" >}}Note that the client provides command-line flag options for connecting to public Autonity testnets: `--bakerloo` and `--piccadilly`.
+The node will not run if you specify both genesis and bootnodes for a custom network **and** a testnet flag.
+The client will create a genesis block for the custom network's genesis configuration and the node's local store will then have an incompatible genesis with the testnet.{{< /alert >}}

 1. Install Autonity in a working directory and create an `autonity-chaindata` sub-directory as described in [Running a node, Install Autonity](/node-operators/install-aut/).